openrails/openrails/Source/Documentation/Manual/physics.rst

 vehicle weight and number of axles.
 Likewise, if the C coefficient is missing it is automatically calculated from the ``ORTSWagonFrontalArea`` and ``ORTSDavisDragConstant`` values (or defaults, if those are missing).
-While the auto-calculated results will be reasonable in many cases, manual entry of ORTSDavis coefficients is still preferred for rolling stock that was not studied in the original Davis or CN experiments, such as steam locomotives, multiple units, and high speed trains.
+While the auto-calculated results will be reasonable for standard rolling stock, manual entry of ORTSDavis coefficients is still preferred for more complicated rolling stock such as steam locomotives, multiple units, high speed trains, articulated units, and anything studied in experiments other than Davis.

 .. index::
    single: ORTSMergeSpeed